Leading-Edge Applied R&D Engineering Consulting Services

 - Effects of lightning strikes or high current transient surges on power system networks, pipelines and similar non-energized installations.

 Lightning and high current transient surges can cause significant equipment damage and induce lethal stress voltages.
 Recently SES helped Florida Power & Light successfully solve a capacitor transient discharge problem and assisted South Carolina Electric & Gas in solving a distribution line lightning problem.

-New soil resistivity measurement procedures developed by SES make it possible to obtain accurate data and achieve significant cost saving by diminishing the need to overdesign grounding and mitigation systems.
+New soil resistivity measurement procedures developed by SES make it possible to obtain accurate data and achieve significant cost savings by diminishing the need to overdesign grounding and mitigation systems.
 These procedures provide: